-Figure 32.32: Entropy/density scatter plot[32].
-The density is defined as follows: for binary, v=2, the fraction of 1s; for $v \geq 3$, the fraction of non-zero values.
+Figure 32.32: Entropy/density scatter plot[38].
+The density is defined as follows: for binary, v=2, the fraction of 1s; for $v \ge 3$ , the fraction of non-zero values.
 Input-entropy is plotted against the density relative to a moving window of time-steps, which can be reset in section 32.12.6.
 Plots for the first 16 rcodes in the complex rule collections (section 32.6.1) are show superimposed - each has its own distinctive signature, with high input-entropy variability.
-About 1000 time-steps are plotted from several random initial states.
+For each rule, about 1000 time-steps are plotted from several random initial states.